7 Best Tactical Flashlight Choices : Gun University

 Surefire UDR Dominator – An Absolute Beast

-200,000 candela.
-This makes this thing a veritable handheld spotlight that wields an absurd amount of power.
-It’s purely a duty-use flashlight that’s an excellent tool for finding suspects in the dark and for search and rescue operations.
+With 200,000 candela, this flashlight is like a handheld spotlight, delivering an incredible amount of power.
+It’s purely a duty-use flashlight and one of the brightest tactical flashlights available, making it ideal for finding suspects in the dark and for search and rescue missions.

 This beefy beast weighs 38.4 ounces and is almost a foot long.
 It’s a Maglite of power on steroids.
 As such, it’s not an EDC light by any means.
 The Surefire Dominator is an absolute beast and comes with a rather beastly price tag too.